d12/math_utilities/README.md

-# LLM Issue Autocompleter - Test Project
+# LLM Issue Autocompleter Test - Math Utilities

 This repo is used as a test repo for my issue autocompleter.
 It is a suite of math-related utilities.